CIT 195 - Application Development

 • Explain the concept of design patterns.

-• Explain the MVVM UI pattern.
+• Explain the Repository Design pattern and the MVVM design pattern.

 Application: